Luna (1990s American band): History

 In 1991, after the end of Galaxie 500's US tour supporting the Cocteau Twins, Dean Wareham told his bandmates Damon Krukowski and Naomi Yang that he was quitting the band.
 Wareham then signed a demo deal with Elektra Records and recorded a number of tracks with Mercury Rev drummer Jimmy Chambers.
 Some of these recordings were later released on the "Anesthesia" single on No.6 Records in the US and Mint Tea in the UK under the name "Dean Wareham."
 The same year, Krukowski and Yang released an album as Pierre Etiole, later renaming their new project Damon & Naomi.

 Elektra's VP of A&R, Terry Tolkin, was impressed and Wareham signed a deal with Elektra, and started pulling together a band.
 He first contacted Justin Harwood, whom he had met while Harwood was playing with The Chills, and they recruited drummer Byron Guthrie, formerly from Ultra Vivid Scene.
 The trio recorded demos (produced by Dave Fridmann) and played a series of live dates with Mercury Rev guitarist Grasshopper.
 Guthrie was replaced by former Feelies drummer Stanley Demeski, and this line-up recorded the first album, Lunapark, produced by Fred Maher and released by Elektra under the name Luna² to avoid confusion with a new-age musician known as "Luna".
 (Later an accord was reached which allowed the band to use the name Luna.)

 Shortly after the release of Lunapark, the band placed an advertisement in the Village Voice for a guitarist, and Canadian former drama student Sean Eden was recruited.
 The new four-piece recorded a number of cover versions that would become the Slide EP, and then toured the US.
-In mid-1993 the band supported the reformed Velvet Underground on their European tour, after which they recorded their second album.
-Bewitched was recorded in New York City and co-produced by the band with Victor Van Vugt.
+In mid-1993 the band supported the reformed Velvet Underground on their European tour, after which they recorded their second album Bewitched in New York City, co-produced by the band with Victor Van Vugt.
 Velvet Underground guitarist Sterling Morrison played guitar on two tracks.
 The album was released in 1994.